Auth

 - Client applications use refresh tokens to obtain new access tokens

-- The plugin validates the refresh token via the Identity Provider
+- The refresh token is validated via the Identity Provider

 - A new access token is issued